When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Related Work

-Even though these approaches have demonstrated promising results, they predominantly focus on the AI system or the humans, neglecting the broader decision-making environment, e.g., incentive structures in organizational settings.
-Incentive structures are a well-established tool in organizations to empower employees toward better outcomes \citep{prendergast1999provision}, yet their influence in the context of human-AI decision-making has received little attention.
-Although participants in behavioral experiments are typically compensated based on their performance, the effects of such incentives on how people respond to AI-generated suggestions remain largely unknown.
+Taken together, this body of work suggests that the effectiveness of incentive schemes is highly context-dependent, shaped, for example, by task characteristics, worker motivation, and participation structure.
+Yet how these dynamics operate when humans decide alongside AI advice remains largely unexplored \citep{ML_and_Mechanism_Design}.
+Notably, \citet{wu2025human} find that while human-AI collaboration often enhances task performance, it can also simultaneously undermine workers' intrinsic motivation, suggesting that the introduction of AI advice carries incentive-relevant consequences that standard payment schemes do not account for.
 To the best of our knowledge, only \citet{Wang_Predicting_Human_Behavior} consider the decision-making environment in their work, by varying the rewards associated with each correct decision.
-However, neither do they study AI advice under the lens of overreliance, nor do they theoretically underpin the decision-making environment, instead focusing on predicting humans' behavior.
+However, neither do they study AI advice under the lens of overreliance, nor do they theoretically underpin the decision-making environment; instead, they focus on predicting human behavior.
 In contrast, we comprehensively analyze and extend an established AI-assisted decision-making framework \citep{bansal2021most} and derive a theoretical model explaining human overreliance on AI advice, which we underline empirically through a behavioral experiment.